 - Shallow or labored breathing

-Because of the dangers of mixing molly and alcohol, a person who becomes addicted to these substances requires professional treatment.
+Because of the dangers of mixing molly with alcohol, a person who becomes addicted to these substances requires professional treatment.
 Talking to the person can let them know that they are exposing themselves to both physical and mental health risks, and you can assist them in getting help.
 Because younger people often do not understand how dangerous combining substances can be, explain to them the reality of their situation.

 Many people who deal with an addiction to drugs or alcohol end up abusing more than one substance.
 If you or someone you love is mixing molly and alcohol, or any other type of dangerous substances, we can help turn your life around.
 Our program treats multiple addictions in young adults, along with any co-occurring mental health issues.
 Contact Launch Center today to get started on a new life of recovery.